nadeo/trackmania-doc/docs/web/tm-com/map-page.md

 ## Map Info

-Checking the **Map page** will provide the user with a short overview of information about a map.
+Checking the **Map page** will provide you with a short overview of information about a map.

 ![Example TOTD map page](../../img/tmWebsite-mappage-totd.png)